 - What do we do?

-An artistic research towards an upcomming performance Poimintoja (translation: Excerpts or Differentiation) Studying our initial question: Can a body be an instrument?
+An artistic research towards an upcomming performance Poimintoja (translation: Excerpts or Differentiation) Studying our initial question: Can a body and bodily action be approached as a musical instrument?
 Yes it can!

 Can we transfer the precision or preciseness of articulating movement in dance into creating sound or music?
 Can we transfer the proprioception and visceral experience of dance into shared audible experience?